ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 sv_allow_votes | sv, release | Default: true<br>Allow voting?
-sv_alltalk | sv, nf, release | Default: false<br>Players can hear all other players' voice communication, no team restrictions sv_auto_adjust_bot_difficulty | sv, release | Default: true<br>Adjust the difficulty of bots each round based on contribution score. sv_auto_full_alltalk_during_warmup_half_end | sv, release | Default: true<br>When enabled will automatically turn on full all talk mode in warmup, at halftime and at the end of the match sv_autobunnyhopping | sv, cl, rep, release | Default: false<br>Players automatically re-jump while holding jump button sv_autobuyammo | sv, cl, nf, rep, release | Default: false<br>Enable automatic ammo purchase when inside buy zones during buy periods
+sv_alltalk | sv, nf, release | Default: false<br>Players can hear all other players' voice communication, no team restrictions sv_auto_adjust_bot_difficulty | sv, release | Default: true<br>Adjust the difficulty of bots each round based on contribution score. sv_auto_cstrafe_attempt_window | sv, release | Default: 1<br>The length of the window of trailing counter-strafe attempts considered during input automation detection. sv_auto_cstrafe_kick | sv, release | Default: false<br>Whether or not to kick players when counter-strafe input automation is detected. sv_auto_cstrafe_logging | sv, release | Default: 0<br>0: never, 1: every time counter-strafe input automation is detected, 2: every counter-strafe sv_auto_cstrafe_lower_overlap_pct_threshold | sv, release | Default: 0<br>The percentage of overlapping attempts in the attempt window below which input automation detection is triggered at the success threshold. sv_auto_cstrafe_min_attempts | sv, release | Default: 1<br>The minimum number of counter-strafe attempts required for input automation detection.
+The player must be moving more than 135.2 units/s for their counter-strafe to be considered an attempt.
+An attempt is either considered a success (counter-strafing took place within a single tick), an overlap (both directions were held for 1+ ticks) or an underlap (neither direction was held for 1+ ticks). sv_auto_cstrafe_sequence_length | sv, release | Default: 1<br>The length of sequential counter-strafe attempts evaluated relative to the success threshold.
+Input automation detection considers the best sequence within the larger attempt window. sv_auto_cstrafe_success_threshold | sv, release | Default: 1<br>The minimum number of successful counter-strafes within a best sequence that will trigger input automation detection.
+The number of successes that trigger input automation detection is interpolated between the success threshold and a 'perfect' sequence (all counter-strafes in a sequence are successes), depending on the player's percentage of overlapping counter-strafe attempts. sv_auto_cstrafe_upper_overlap_pct_threshold | sv, release | Default: 0<br>The percentage of overlapping attempts in the attempt window below which input automation detection is triggered when all counter-strafes in a sequence are successes. sv_auto_full_alltalk_during_warmup_half_end | sv, release | Default: true<br>When enabled will automatically turn on full all talk mode in warmup, at halftime and at the end of the match sv_autobunnyhopping | sv, cl, rep, release | Default: false<br>Players automatically re-jump while holding jump button sv_autobuyammo | sv, cl, nf, rep, release | Default: false<br>Enable automatic ammo purchase when inside buy zones during buy periods